zenOSmosis/phantom-core/README.md

     - Extension shutdown handlers are wrapped by PhantomCore#getIsDestroying() state (if they utilize the destroyHandler argument in PhantomCore#destroy())
     - PhantomCore extensions have more control over order of operations for shutdown handling in subsequent extensions
   - PhantomCore#registerShutdownHandler callback methods no longer will ignore exceptions.
 If an exception is thrown, the underlying instance will not be treated as fully discarded (this may change in the future).
+  - Add optional isMerge argument to PhantomState#setState() and PhantomSerializableState#setState(), which defaults to true.
+If setting to false, the new state completely overrides the previous state.
   - TODO: Mention "gridlock" (circular locking bug)

 ### Version 2.3.3 (Jan.
 23, 2022)